TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/HelpInside/KeyboardCommands/Index.rst

 It is possible to navigate the page tree using only a keyboard and it adheres to the guidelines set out in `WAI-ARIA Authoring Practices 1.1. <https://www.w3.org/TR/wai-aria-practices-1.1/#keyboard-interaction-22>`__

-* `Home` moves the focus to the first item in the page tree.
+*  :kbd:`Home` moves the focus to the first item in the page tree.
-* `End` moves the focus to the last item in the page tree.
+*  :kbd:`End` moves the focus to the last item in the page tree.
-* `Enter` either expands the item or selects it.
+*  :kbd:`Enter` either expands the item or selects it.

-* `Up` and `Down` arrow keys will move the focus up and down the page tree.
+*  :kbd:`Up` and  :kbd:`Down` arrow keys will move the focus up and down the page tree.
-* `Right` arrow key will expand the focus if possible.
+*  :kbd:`Right` arrow key will expand the focus if possible.
-* `Left` arrow key will close the focus if possible.
+*  :kbd:`Left` arrow key will close the focus if possible.

 Editing text in the Rich Text Editor (RTE)
 ==========================================